brucezztong/ZZTong-Prefabs/README.txt

 This modlet provides semi-plain "meat and potatoes" POIs, Parts, Tiles, Decorations and Stamps of an acceptable quality and in enough quantity to fill gaps in world generation and make a meaningful dent in player demands for variety.
-I hope you'll find these to be good enough to help round out the nooks and crannies of your generated worlds.

-INFO:
+DEPENDENCIES:

-This modlet does not contain any custom blocks, resources, objects, etc. It depends only on the vanilla game and introduces no other requirements or dependencies.
+This modlet depends only on the vanilla game and introduces no other requirements or dependencies.

 CLIENT INSTALLATION: (Windows)